What is Y-DNA?

 What is the Atlantic Modal Haplotype?

-Some Y-DNA haploytpes (profiles) occur more frequently in certain parts of the world.
-For example, people whose ancestors are from the western coast of Europe often share in common a small group of Y-Chromosome STR markers, which is called the Atlantic Modal Haploytpe.
-The Atlantic Modal Haploytpe is tied to the R1b haplogroup and is characterized by the following Y-DNA STR markers:
+Some Y-DNA haplotypes occur more frequently in certain parts of the world.
+For example, people whose ancestors are from the western coast of Europe often share in common a small group of Y-STR markers, which is called the Atlantic Modal Haplotype.
+The Atlantic Modal Haplotype is tied to the R1b haplogroup and is characterized by these Y-STR markers:

 DYS19 = 14